OHBA-analysis/osl-dynamics/doc/index.rst

 This package was developed by the Oxford Centre for Human Brain Activity (OHBA) Methods Group at the University of Oxford.
 Our group website is `here <https://www.psych.ox.ac.uk/research/ohba-analysis-group>`_.

-If you find this toolbox useful, please cite:
+If you find this toolbox useful, please cite this `paper <https://elifesciences.org/articles/91949>`_:

     **Gohil, C., Huang, R., Roberts, E., van Es, M. W., Quinn, A. J., Vidaurre, D., & Woolrich, M. W. (2024). osl-dynamics, a toolbox for modeling fast dynamic brain activity.
 Elife, 12, RP91949.**